 Over the years, we have helped individuals obtain necessary medications in two primary ways:

 - by providing direct financial assistance through a prescription card program to Durham seniors with limited means

 - and by helping both our participants and others maximize alternative sources of medication assistance, including drug company programs.

 In recent years, changes in Medicare have greatly altered the prescription assistance picture.
 While the advent of Medicare's drug benefit has made a significant difference for many older adults and younger people with disabilities, many others have struggled with these privately administered drug plans, due to the complexity of the benefit and the out-of-pocket expenses involved.

 Senior PharmAssist has addressed these obstacles by expanding to help ANY Medicare beneficiary in Durham County – regardless of income or age – sort through the dozens of drug plans available each year to select the best option for that person, at no charge.
 In addition, we help those eligible apply for governmental subsidies, which can dramatically reduce annual out-of-pocket expenses.
-And finally, our own program continues to provide direct financial assistance for needed medications; that aid now extends to Durham residents 60 and older with limited incomes, including Medicare beneficiaries who need our help – despite federal and state programs.
+And finally, our own program continues to provide direct financial assistance for needed medications; that aid now extends to Durham residents 60 and older with limited incomes, including Medicare beneficiaries who need our help - despite governmental subsidies.

 We provide those served with the assistance and information necessary to empower themselves to become wiser consumers and active participants in the maintenance of their own well-being.
 Our goal is to help senior adults remain vital and in their homes as long as possible.